Foot & Ankle

 Morton's Neuroma

 Morton's neuroma is one of the most common causes of forefoot pain in adults, yet it is frequently misdiagnosed or under-treated.
-Despite its name, it is not a true neuroma — it is perineural fibrosis of the interdigital nerve, resulting from chronic compression and irritation as the nerve passes between the metatarsal heads.
+Despite its name, it is not a true neuroma.
+It is perineural fibrosis of the interdigital nerve, resulting from chronic compression and irritation as the nerve passes between the metatarsal heads.
 The result is a nerve that becomes thickened, scarred, and exquisitely painful with standing and walking.
 At Maryland Orthopedic Specialists, we provide a full spectrum of care: from simple shoe modifications that relieve symptoms immediately, to ultrasound-guided injections, to definitive surgical neurectomy for patients who have exhausted conservative options.

 Ready to get started?